 Visit the Winners

-pages at palottery.com to review how much money each county received in Lottery prizes and funding to benefit older Pennsylvanians last fiscal year.
+pages at palottery.com to review how much money each county receives in Lottery prizes and funding to benefit older Pennsylvanians.

 Players must be 18 or older.
 Please play responsibly

 .
 Call 1-800-GAMBLER (1-800-426-2537) for help with a compulsive gambling problem.